Lehi Free Press - Lehi Free Press

 All-City Performers

-Shaelynn Willes (Sr. Skyridge): Fourth place in the 155 weight class at State.

-Addison Hutchison (So.
-Lehi): Fourth place in the 140 weight class at State.
+Victoria La Roche (So.
+Skyidge): Fifth place in the 100-yard butterfly and sixth in the 200-yard individual medley at State.
+Also a silver medal with her squad in the 200-yard medley relay and a fifth place with her team in the 200-yard freestyle relay.

+Kalia Hasselbach (Sr. Lehi): Fifth place in the 100-yard backstroke and 10th in the 100-yard butterfly at State.
+Also placed eighth with her squad in the 400-yard freestyle relay.

-Nara Johnson (Jr. Skyridge): Fifth place in the 105 weight class at State.
+Lexi Bassett (Jr. Skyridge): Fifth place in the 100-yard breaststroke at State.

-Ava Eav (Jr. Lehi): Sixth place in the 100 weight class at State.

 Honorable Mention